Course Name: Hard Rock Golf Club at Cana Bay

 Designer: Jack Nicklaus (2010)

 Location: Punta Cana, Dominican Republic

-History: The course opened for play in 2010 and is attached to the Hard Rock Hotel in Punta Cana.
+History: The Jack Nicklaus-designed Cana Bay opened for play in March, 2010 and is attached to the Hard Rock Hotel in Punta Cana.

 Tee Par Yardage Rating Slope

 Hole Descriptions: Jack Nicklaus designed his fair share of courses in the Southeastern U.S., and Cana Bay feels very similar to your typical “Florida golf.”
 These courses are found on flat terrain and characterized by lush Bermuda grass, many bunkers, and lots of water.
 I often feel Nicklaus the architect is a bit too penal with bunkers and hazards, and Cana Bay is certainly a difficult course.
 While the fairways are generous, any misfire will be lost to a water hazard, or worse – dense Dominican jungle where you’re more likely to find a snake than your ball.
 Overall, this is a fun resort course that will challenge good players and keep the lesser golfer engaged with strong variety and visuals.

 Nicklaus likes to begin his courses with a “practice” hole and the opener at Cana Bay can accurately be described as one.
 At 363 yards, this slight dogleg right features a wide fairway after a mild forced carry over a waste bunker.
 At 250 yards, bushes encroach on the right and the hole doglegs.
 Bunkers line the left fairway at 310 yards and two guard the green left and long.
 While many golfers will find this green in regulation, it is one of the most undulating and difficult on the course.